interledgerjs/ilp-plugin-http/README.md

 new PluginHttp({
   multi: true, // whether to behave as a multilateral plugin
   multiDelimiter: '%', // to specifiy a delimiter other than default `%`
+  ildcp: {
-  ildcp: { // ildcp details. fetched if multilateral and unspecified.
+    // ildcp details. fetched if multilateral and unspecified.
     clientAddress: 'test.example',
     assetCode: 'XRP',
     assetScale: 9
   },
   incoming: { // (required) describes the http server
     port: 4000, // (required) port to listen on

-    secret: 'shhh' // (required) secret for auth (see Protocol section) },
+    // Simple bearer authentication
+    staticToken: 'shhh', // (required if using simple)

+    // JWT authentication
+    jwtSecret: 'shhh' // (required if using JWTs)
+  },
   outgoing: { // (required) describes outgoing http calls
     url: 'https://example.com/ilp/%', // (required) endpoint to POST packets to